ShadowCloneLabs/GlutamateMCPServers/README.md

 - 🎁 100% free to use , now and forever
 - Avaible on Windows , Linux and Mac (coming soon)

-## About MCP (Model Context Protocol)

-Model Context Protocol (MCP) is a standardized protocol for managing and serving AI models with their associated context.
-It enables:

-- Efficient model deployment
-- Context management
-- Model versioning
-- Resource optimization
-- Scalable inference

 ## Road Map:
 - Auto Sync (server config and port) with any client (cursor , windsurf , cline , roocode etc..) (coming in next update!!)